 Day - 23

-Location: Sucre - On arrival into Sucre, drop off your luggage at the hotel before heading out to explore in your own time.
-Bolivia’s World Heritage- listed capital is a hub of progressive culture and Spanish colonial architecture.
-You might like to visit the Museo de la Recoleta.
-This 400-year-old convent provides great views over the city and is home to a fascinating collection of sculptures and paintings.
-If you have time, head to the Plaza 25 de Mayo to rub shoulders with Sucre's affluent residents and investigate the extravagant interior of the Senora de la Merced.
+Location: Sucre - On arrival in Sucre, drop off your luggage at the hotel before heading out to explore in your own time.
+Bolivia’s World Heritage-listed capital is a hub of local cultures and Spanish colonial architecture.
+You might like to visit the Museo de la Recoleta – a 400-year-old convent which provides great views over the city and is home to a fascinating collection of sculptures and paintings.
+If you have time, head to the Plaza 25 de Mayo to rub shoulders with Sucre's affluent residents and check out the extravagant interior of the Senora de la Merced.

 Day - 24

 Location: Sucre - Enjoy another free day to see the sights of Sucre.
 Resting in a mountainous valley and overflowing with white-washed buildings and well-preserved architecture, Sucre is not only Bolivia’s official capital city, but also the most beautiful.
 Wander the pretty streets and snap photos of the quaint houses and medieval churches, or for something more active, hike along the pre-Inca path known as the Chataquila trek – which is mostly downhill and offers stunning views of the surrounding Andes.
 For something completely different, discover a prehistoric landscape and compare shoe sizes with a dinosaur at Cal Orcko, where footprints millions of years old have been preserved.
 This is the largest collection of dinosaur footprints in the world, with over 12,000 of them.
 There’s also a food culture in Sucre, so enjoy some delicious empanadas at a restaurant or a fresh juice at the Central Market.